top of page

 You can listen, believe, gently cheer, respect autonomy, and focus on safety.

-do not blame anyone, confront the aggressor directly, give ultimatums.
+Avoid blaming anyone, confronting the aggressor directly, or giving ultimatums.

 Guide for Families and Friends

-Strategies that are healthy, recommending counseling, support groups, and praying with and for the person.
+It's important to acknowledge secondary trauma.
+Engage in healthy strategies, recommend counseling, support groups, and pray with and for the person.

-Community Pledge: Commitment to speak out, share resources, and not stay silent.
+We must commit to speaking out, sharing resources, and not staying silent.

 Community Responsibility